 Maintain adequate white space or negative space.
 Avoid making your poster look crowded.

-Use a san-serif font for titles and headings and use a serif font for text.
+Use a sans-serif font for titles and headings and use a serif font for text (see Chapter 6 Design).

 Use italics or bold, rather than underline, for emphasis.
 Underline is generally reserved for hyperlinks.

 Use consistent single spacing.

 Avoid hyphenating words.

 Use consistent contrast.
 Avoid dark or bright or busy backgrounds behind black text.